NYU Langone Health: NYU Langone Transplant Institute

-The NYU Langone Transplant Institute is directed by Robert A. Montgomery, the H. Leon Pachter, M.D.
+The NYU Langone Transplant Institute is directed by Robert A. Montgomery, MD, the H. Leon Pachter, M.D.
 Professor of Surgery and chair of the Department of Surgery.
 The institute performs heart, lung, adult and pediatric kidney, heart-lung, kidney-pancreas, liver, and pancreas transplants.
 According to the Scientific Registry of Transplant Recipients (SRTR), the kidney and heart transplant programs have a one-year survival rate of 100%.
 In 2022, a team of surgeons performed the first successful triple transplant of heart, lungs, and kidney in the Northeast.

 In 2023, surgeons led by Eduardo D. Rodriguez, the Helen L. Kimmel Professor of Reconstructive Plastic Surgery and chair of NYU Langone Health’s Hansjörg Wyss Department of Plastic Surgery, performed the world’s first whole-eye and partial-face transplant.

-In 2024, surgeons led by Robert Montgomery, H. Leon Pachter, MD, Professor of Surgery, chair of NYU Langone Health’s Department of Surgery, and director of the NYU Langone Transplant Institute, performed the world’s first combined implant of a mechanical heart pump and transplant of a kidney from a genetically modified pig and, later in the year, the first transplantation of a pig kidney with 10 gene edits.
+In 2024, surgeons led by Robert Montgomery, MD, H. Leon Pachter, MD, Professor of Surgery, chair of NYU Langone Health’s Department of Surgery, and director of the NYU Langone Transplant Institute, performed the world’s first combined implant of a mechanical heart pump and transplant of a kidney from a genetically modified pig and, later in the year, the first transplantation of a pig kidney with 10 gene edits.